LoupDesign/StoryEngine/act-and-loup-back.md

 # Act & Loop Back

-The Act & Loop is phase is focused on using and applying StoryEngine insights to strategy, practice, and design. \(It may be helpful at this point to review "[One process that delivers value to multiple stakeholders](/README.md)" in the Introduction.\) How insights are used depends on the objectives set up during the Design phase — although you can expect uses that you had not considered to emerge, especially if stories and the StoryEngine process have been well promoted.
+The Act & Loop is phase is focused on using and applying StoryEngine insights to strategy, practice, and design. \(It may be helpful at this point to review "[One process that delivers value to multiple stakeholders](/README.md)" in the Introduction.\) How insights are used depends on the objectives agreed on during the Design phase — although you can expect uses that you had not considered to emerge as well as requests for different uses, especially if stories and the StoryEngine process have been well promoted.

 ![](/assets/full_storyengine_process_BIG.png)

 ## Act: StoryEngine as design research

-StoryEngine emerged from participatory and human centered design \(HCD\) practices, and it is particularly well suited to deliver the insights required for the initial discovery / inspiration / empathize phase of an innovation or design thinking process.
-There are many well-documented HCD / design thinking guides \(we've listed a few at the bottom of this chapter\).
-Pick the one that works for your team  our intent is not to duplicate thoseIt is not our
+StoryEngine emerged from participatory and human centered design \(HCD\) practices, and it is particularly well suited to deliver the insights required for the initial discovery / inspiration / empathize phase.
+There are many well-documented HCD / design thinking guides and toolkits \(we've listed a few at the bottom of this chapter\).
+As suggested in the Design phase, if StoryEngine is part of a broader innovation or design thinking process, it is best to have discussed and selected that from the outset — and to have included and engaged key stakeholders in early on.

 ##### Example: The phases of a design thinking process tailored to K-12 educators, from [_Design Thinking for Educators_](https://designthinkingforeducators.com/) — StoryEngine would serve the Discovery and Interpretation steps

 ![](/assets/Design-Thinking-for-Education_.png)

-## A platform for ongoing engagement and inquiry
+## Loop back: A platform for ongoing engagement and inquiry

 Unlike most design research methods \(and there are many\), StoryEngine is designed to be ongoing — to serve as a platform for inquiry, feedback, and deep listening and engagement with the people who matter most.
-Another difference is that we emphasize the importance of feedback as yet another way to deliver value to research participants, and to demonstrate that their voices and thoughts matter ­— and have impact.
+Another difference is that we emphasize the importance of looping back as yet another way to deliver value to research participants, and to demonstrate that their voices and thoughts matter ­— and have impact.
 Acknowledging and elevating diverse voices is key to this work.
+To dig into this a bit deeper, read [_**Building a Better Feedback Loop: How deep listening and storytelling help organizations thrive**_](https://medium.com/weseek/building-a-better-feedback-loop-764022914aa), which is all about the StoryEngine methodology and .

 #### The structure of this